n2ygk/oauth2-introspect-policy-validation/README.md

 **N.B.** Whereas the Mulesoft OAuth 2.0 Access Token Enforcement policy only needs the Authorization Token in order to validate it, this policy additionally requires the Client ID and Secret, since OpenAM will only respond to an introspect that has been validated with Basic Auth using them.
-This is not such a big deal since, if one is client registration-requiring policies (such as throttling or rate-liming SLAs), then consumer apps must register to use the API and provide their client\_id and client\_secret.
+This is not such a big deal since we typicaly require client registration in order to use other client-id-required polices such as SLAs or for client app tracking.

 ### OAuth 2.0 and client-id-required RAML
 API developers that use this policy should add the appropriate OAuth 2.0 Security Scheme and client-id-required Trait